-The financial statements have been prepared in compliance with the Philippine Financial Reporting Standards (PFRS) issued by the Financial and Sustainability Reporting Standards Council (formerly Philippine Financial Reporting Standards Council) and adopted by the SEC.
+The financial statements have been prepared in compliance with the Philippine Financial Reporting Standards (PFRS) issued by the Philippine Financial and Sustainability Reporting Standards Council and adopted by the SEC.

 This financial reporting framework includes PFRS, Philippine Accounting Standards (PAS), Philippine Interpretations from International Financial Reporting Interpretations Committee (IFRIC), and the SEC provisions.
 The accounting principles adopted by the Bank were consistently applied with those in the previous years.